St. Louis Medical Malpractice Lawyer | Ott Law Firm

 - Early investigation: We preserve medical records, diagnostic timelines, provider communications, medication records, and expert-review materials before the case theory goes stale.

-- Insurance company interface: We handle all communications with the provider, hospital, or malpractice insurer so you are not pressured into a recorded statement or an inadequate early settlement.
+- Insurance company interface: We handle communications with the provider, hospital, or malpractice insurer so the claimant is not pressured into a recorded statement or inadequate early settlement.

-- Full damages documentation: Medical expenses, lost wages, future care needs, pain and suffering, and loss of enjoyment of life are all documented with medical expert support and economic analysis.
+- Full damages documentation: Medical expenses, lost wages, future care needs, pain and suffering, and loss of enjoyment of life are documented with appropriate expert support.

 - Litigation when necessary: Ott Law Firm files suit in the 22nd Judicial Circuit and takes cases to trial when the insurer refuses a fair offer.